SolarNetworkFoundation/solarnetwork.org.nz/hugo/home/content/case-studies/nzbus-oscp.md

 Having worked with SolarNetwork Foundation on other projects, [EVisi](https://www.evisi.co/) again recognised that the SolarNetwork platform would provide a solid foundation on which to address NZ Bus's needs.
-They approached SolarNetwork Foundation to help develop new or enhanced features to meet the needs of the direct vehicle integration needed by the NZ Bus project.
+They approached SolarNetwork Foundation to help develop new and enhanced features to meet the needs of the OSCP integration needed by the NZ Bus project.
 {{% /section %}}
 {{% section  title="The challenge" style="primary" %}}
  * facilitate communication between Vector's OSCP-based load control system and EVisi's charge optimisation platform